 Like organic solvents, improper use leads to the degeneration of the naturally occurring bacteria in your system.
 If used too frequently it can also cause corrosion within the pipes and the concrete tank.

 All these additives are meant as boosters, not a one-stop-shop use.
 When coupled with a healthy septic tank, they work great to protect the efficiency of your septic system further.

 2. Making False Claims

-Many of the promises being made by the manufactures of the septic tank additives can not be proven.
-Claims that septic pumping will no longer be necessary are false, nothing can replace having to get the tank pumped when full.
+Many of the promises being made by the manufactures of the septic tank additives sound extremely promising.
+However, claims that septic pumping will no longer be necessary are false, nothing can replace having to get the tank pumped when full.